Protecting Water in Armed Conflict – Protecting Civilian Lives

 In closing, the Deputy Permanent Representative called on the Security Council to unite in calling out for an all-out ceasefire.

-Today, the UN Security Council convened for a briefing on Ukraine, requested by Slovenia and…
+Today, the UN Security Council held a briefing on the DPRK, focusing on…